GerritCodeReview/aws-gerrit/dual-primary/README.md

 "gerrit-dual-primary-PRIMARY1" by default.
 * `GERRIT_PRIMARY2_INSTANCE_ID`: Optional.
 Identifier for the Gerrit primary2 instance.
 "gerrit-dual-primary-PRIMARY2" by default.

-* `HA_PROXY_DESIRED_COUNT`: Optional.
-Desired number of haproxy services.
-"2" by default.
-Minimum: "2".

-*Note* ha-proxies are running on ec2 instances with a ratio of 1 to 1: each ec2 node hosts one and only one ha-proxy.
-By increasing the number of desired ha-proxies then, the size of the autoscaling group hosting them also increases accordingly.

-* `HA_PROXY_MAX_COUNT`: Optional.
-Maximum number of EC2 instances in the haproxy autoscaling group.
-"2" by default.
-Minimum: "2".

 * `PRIMARY_MAX_COUNT`: Optional.
 Maximum number of EC2 instances in the primary autoscaling group.
 "2" by default.
 Minimum: "2".